Quisl/Awesome-4.0-Config/README.md

 Type:

+$ git clone https://github.com/Quisl/Awesome4.0Config.git ~/.config/awesome

 $ cd ~/.config/awesome/

-$ git clone https://github.com/Quisl/Awesome4.0Config.git ~/.config/awesome

 Then edit the first lines in ~/.config/awesome/rc.lua to configurate.
 You can get an openweathermap key from https://openweathermap.org/.
-If you don't want to use the weather widget just leave the lines empty.
+If you don't want to use the weather widget just leave the concerning lines empty.

 Finally hit [Windows Key] + [CTRL] + [r] to reload.